TeoPXL/onitama-school61/README.md

 1. Fork this repository.
 2. Edit the domain name in `/.github/workflows/web.yml` to match your desired domain name.
 3. Deploy the frontend using the GitHub Pages workflow.
 4. Host the backend on any Windows server.
 The included workflow is designed to work with Microsoft Azure App Service running ASP.NET Core (.NET 8.0 LTS) with CI/CD.
-Ensure you update the remote API URL in `/frontend/js/shared.js` to point to your remote API server.
+5. Ensure you update the remote API URL in `/frontend/js/shared.js` to point to your remote API server.
-5. On your remote server, add the following environment variable / connection string: "OnitamaDbConnection"="server=YOUR_DATABASE_URL;database=YOUR_DATABASE_NAME>;uid=YOUR_USERNAME;password=YOUR_PASSWORD;" (This overrides the use of LocalDB, and will use your database instead.)
+6. On your remote server, add the following environment variable / connection string: "OnitamaDbConnection"="server=YOUR_DATABASE_URL;database=YOUR_DATABASE_NAME>;uid=YOUR_USERNAME;password=YOUR_PASSWORD;"

 ## Usage